johndarrel/hide-my-wp/readme.txt

 = 3.3.10 (09 Sept 2019) =
 * Update - WordPress Security Updates for WP 5.2.3
-* Update - Working with custom wordpress cookie names
+* Update - Working with custom WordPress cookie names
 * Update - Checked and Updated compatibility with other plugins
 * Fix - Add the hmwp cookie in the config to work with custom cookies on hidden paths